5antos/5antos/README.md

 I'm currently a third year informatics student who's been working with C, Assembly, Java, Processing, JavaScript and TypeScript over the last year.

-The main projects that I've been working on are [PT.FM](https://top.gg/bot/767504539087273985), a portuguese Discord radio bot supporting over 30,000 different radio stations and podcasts around the world and [Simpl.DB](https://simpldb.js.org/), a lightweight, zero-dependency, easy-to-use local database using JSON to store data, in Node.js.
+The main projects that I've been working on are [PT.FM](https://top.gg/bot/767504539087273985), a portuguese Discord radio bot supporting over 30,000 different radio stations and podcasts around the world, and [Simpl.DB](https://simpldb.js.org/), a lightweight, zero-dependency, easy-to-use local database using JSON to store data, in Node.js.

 ---